Shad Thames Property Guide

 Things To Do in Shad Thames Properties

-Shad Thames is located very near to a number of big attractions.
-One of these is the Tower of London, which is one of the most exciting attractions in London.
-Take a tour with a beefeater and find out all about the fascinating history of the tower, and make sure you see the Crown Jewels.
+• The Tower of London is one of the most exciting attractions in London.
+Take a tour with a Beefeater and learn about the tower’s fascinating history, and make sure you see the Crown Jewels.

-Tower Bridge is another major attraction nearby.
-Tower Bridge was built in the late 19th century, and it has become an iconic structure of the city.
-Go right to the top and see the exhibition that will tell you all about its history, and enjoy the amazing views.
+• Tower Bridge is another major attraction nearby.
+Tower Bridge was built in the late 19th century and has become an iconic structure in the city.
+Go right to the top and see the exhibition that tells you all about its history and enjoy the amazing views.

-Nearby Borough Market is one of the best food markets in London.
-Head along and see the huge range of international and organic foods on sale, and try some samples while you're there.
+• A favourite with the Hastings International team, nearby Borough Market is one of the best food markets in London.
+Head along and see the diverse range of international and organic foods on sale, and try some samples while you're there.

-You may also want to take a trip to the London Dungeon to enjoy a gruesome tour where you fill find out all about the darker side of London's history.
+• You may also want to take a trip to the London Dungeon to enjoy a gruesome tour where you will learn about the darker side of London's history.

-The new Mayor of London's offices are also close by, next to the impressive "More London" development which has energised the area and contributed to a sharp rise in property prices.
+• The Mayor of London's offices are also close by, next to the impressive "More London" development, which has energised the area and contributed to a sharp rise in property prices.

 Request A Free Valuation